rwbl/domoticz-plugin-hmip-etrv/README.md

 	* parse the xml response
 	* if task setpointtemperature update the setpoint and sent http xml-api request to the CCU
 	* if task getdatapoints update temperature & battery device
+	* if task setprofile update profile device
 * _onCommand_
-	* set task setpointtemperature and create ip connection which is handled by onConnect
+	* if unit=setpointtemperature then set task setpointtemperature and create ip connection which is handled by onConnect
+	* if unit=profile then set task activeprofile and create ip connection which is handled by onConnect

 If required, add the devices manually to the Domoticz Dashboard or create a roomplan / floorplan.